Back to blog

 6. Zendesk continues to the next trigger, now evaluating against the modified ticket state

-That last point is crucial: later triggers see the changes made by earlier triggers.
+The result: later triggers see the changes made by earlier triggers, not the original ticket state.

 Why order creates conflicts